frame-lang/frame_transpiler/docs/source/getting_started/introduction/domain_block.rst

 ============

 The domain block contains the system data.
 All actions and event handlers can access the domain data.
+For instance an Item in an e-commerce site might have a few member variables.

 .. code-block::

-    #Item
+    #ThingForSale

     -domain-

+    var item_id:i64 = newId()         --- expression intitializer
     var location:string = "warehouse" --- typed variable
     const sku = 12345                 --- untyped constant